 6. Ginkgo Biloba

-Ginkgo biloba has numerous health benefits for people with cognitive decline problems such as mild Alzheimers and dementia [9].
+According to research from the National Library of Medicine, Ginkgo biloba has numerous health benefits for people with cognitive decline problems such as mild Alzheimers and dementia [7].

 7. Panax Ginseng

-Panax Ginseng is another popular ingredient in nootropics because it helps reduce brain fatigue and enhances cognitive performance in mentally demanding tasks [11].
+Panax Ginseng is another popular ingredient in nootropics because it helps reduce brain fatigue and enhances cognitive performance in mentally demanding tasks.

-Studies have shown that Panax ginseng has potential hair growth benefits and may also help in preventing hair loss [12].
+An NIH study has shown that Panax ginseng has potential hair growth benefits and may also help in preventing hair loss [9].

 8. Maritime Pine Bark Extract